Once installed this will add itself to the schedule and dispatch a job

 "do_not_monitor_failed_jobs" => true

-If you want to protect your endpoint, add:
+If you want to protect your monitor endpoints, add:

 "status_password" => "YOURPASSWORD"